webix-hub/gitbook-webix-jet/details/subviews.md

 - Classes have the **this** pointer that references the view inside methods and handlers.

 - You can **extend** class views.
-With JS6 classes, inheritance is closer to classic OOP and the syntax is nicer.
+Thanks to ES6 classes, inheritance is closer to classic OOP and the syntax is nicer.
 Inheritance can help you reuse old components for creating slightly different ones.
-For example, if you already have a toolbar and want to create a similar one, but with one additional button, define a new class and inherit from the old toolbar.
+In the case when views share many common traits, you can create a base view and create a necessary number of subclasses, in which you can redefine necessary parts of UI/logic.
+For example, if you already have a toolbar and want to create a similar one, but with additional buttons, define a new class and inherit from the old toolbar.

 ### <span id="methods">JetView Methods</span>